ldtteam/MinecoloniesWiki/pages/src/source/buildings/flowershop.md

 | 3              | 12               |
 | 4              | 16               |
 | 5              | 20               |
+{% endcapture %}
+{% capture infobox %}
+{% include infobox/building.html worker="florist" recipes="flowershop" image="../../assets/images/buildings/flowershop.png" alt="Flower Shop's Hut" %}
+{% endcapture %}
+{% include page-infobox-wrapper.html content=content infobox=infobox %}

 ## Flower Shop GUI

 <div class="row">
 <div class="col">
-When accessing the Flower Shop's Hut block by right-clicking on it, you will see a GUI with different options.
-You start on the main tab:
+    {% include contentblock/main-gui.html header="When accessing the Flower Shop's Hut block by right-clicking on it, you will see a GUI with different options.
+You start on the main tab:" image="../../assets/images/gui/flowershopgui1.png" %}

-    {% include contentblock/main-gui.html image="../../assets/images/gui/flowershopgui1.png" %}

     {% include contentblock/basic.html header="The second tab of the GUI is <strong>Plantables</strong>." content="This shows a list of items the Florist can plant.
 You can turn the plantables on or off.
 (The black box at the top lets you search for plants.) <b>Note: </b>you can only toggle plantables if the Flower Shop is level three or higher." image="../../assets/images/gui/flowershopgui2.png" %}